 Store at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of colchicine can be fatal.

-Grapefruit and grapefruit juice may interact with Colcrys and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit and grapefruit juice may interact with colchicine and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking Colcrys.

 Colcrys side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Colcrys: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Colcrys: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 muscle pain or weakness;